pittma/power-violence/alon-sys-bio/lecture-1.md

-- This is for a function $x \to y$, where $\beta$ is the rate of production of $x$, i.e., “signal”, and $\alpha$ is the rate of degradation. this can be done via dilution or by direct degradation, via proteasomes.
+- This is for a function $x \to y$, where $\beta$ is the rate of production of $x$, i.e., “signal”, and $\alpha$ is the rate of degradation.
+This can be done via dilution or by direct degradation, via proteasomes.
     - In a steady state, $\cfrac{dy}{dt}$ is $0$, so $\beta - \alpha y = 0$,
 	  so you have $\cfrac{\beta}{\alpha}$—production over removal.